manohar-voggu/bphc-timetable/README.md

 # bphc-timetable
-scripts and static assets related to parsing timetable pdf of bphc
+Scripts and static assets related to parsing timetable pdf of bphc

-# using json:
+## Instructions
+* Adjust variables like path/url to pdf, start & end page numbers, area for tabula, columns to parse in `pdf2json.py` <br>
+* `python3 pdf2json.py`

+### Note
-Lookout for the following while parsing the json:
+Lookout for the following while parsing the output json:
 * null values in midsem_date , compre_date in courses
 * empty lists for days, hours in sections